Dasha Nekrasova: Personal life

-Nekrasova was formerly engaged to comedian and talk show host Adam Friedland, whom she dated from 2018 to 2020.
+Nekrasova was formerly engaged to comedian and talk show host Adam Friedland.

-Nekrasova married visual artist Reilly Sinanan in May 2025.
+In May 2025, Nekrasova married Reilly Sinanan.

 Political views

 Nekrasova voted for Donald Trump in the 2024 US presidential election, after having supported Bernie Sanders in 2016.
-In July 2024, she told Michael Tracy on the System Update podcast: "I genuinely do love Donald Trump for the way he makes me feel.
-I did watch some of the RNC - I found some of it pretty electrifying.
+In July 2024, she told Michael Tracey on the System Update podcast: "I genuinely do love Donald Trump for the way he makes me feel.
+I did watch some of the RNC – I found some of it pretty electrifying.
 I think, in terms of images I like to see, I love Donald Trump."

-In February 2023, Nekrasova debated political polarization at the Yale Political Union, where she spoke in favour of polarization, declaring that, in the aesthetics of political discourse, "extremism is sexy."
+In February 2023, Nekrasova debated political polarization at the Yale Political Union, where she spoke in favor of polarization, declaring that, in the aesthetics of political discourse, "extremism is sexy."

 In March 2023, Nekrasova and Khachiyan attended a New York Young Republican Club party featuring Roger Stone, and in 2025 she attended a party in celebration of Trump's inauguration alongside right-wing figures such as Steve Bannon and Curtis Yarvin.

-In January 2025, Nekrasova said that she hoped Trump would withdraw military aid for Ukraine, as he had promised during the election, and hoped that he "ends the war."
+In January 2025, Nekrasova said that she hoped Trump would withdraw military aid for Ukraine, as he had promised during the election, and hoped that he "ends the war".
 She said this was a reason she had voted for Trump.

-In November 2025, Nekrasova was fired by The Gersh Agency and dropped from the upcoming film Iconoclast following her podcast interview with far-right commentator Nick Fuentes, who is known for his sexist and antisemitic rhetoric.
+In November 2025, Nekrasova was fired by The Gersh Agency and dropped from the upcoming film Iconoclast following her podcast interview with far-right commentator Nick Fuentes.
 In the interview on her podcast, Red Scare, Nekrasova praised Fuentes with comments such as "I'm such a fan, honestly."
-Additionally Nekrasova, Khachiyan and Fuentes discussed "international Jewry" multiple times, advancing offensive stereotypes about Jews as well as Italians, Asians and others.
+Additionally Nekrasova, Khachiyan and Fuentes discussed "international Jewry" multiple times, advancing offensive stereotypes about Jews, Italians, Asians and others.